Summary

 Guide-level explanation

+The protocol assumes establishing a duplex asynchronous communication channel between the parties.
 A separate session of message exchanges is open for a single pull or push operation, and it is closed automatically after the intended operation is complete or fails with an error.
+For apull operation:

 - Client initiates the request to the Server, sending the ID of the dataset and a desired block range